Yosef91/linux-command-line/how to get into another directory.md

-So, what if you want to get into another folder?
+So, what if you want to get into another directory?

 No problem!